nilsberglund-orleans/YouTube-simulations/Parameters_July23.md

 /* Parameters for length and speed of simulation */

 #define NSTEPS 3000      /* number of frames of movie */
-// #define NSTEPS 800      /* number of frames of movie */
 #define NVID 80         /* number of iterations between images displayed on screen */
 #define NSEG 250         /* number of segments of boundary */
 #define INITIAL_TIME 0     /* time after which to start saving frames */